• Skip to primary navigation

 This Sugar Cookie Fruit Bruschetta recipe is super tasty and so EASY to make!

-It starts off with a store-bought sugar cookie base and then gets even more radical with fresh berries and touch of whipped cream.
+It starts off with a store-bought sugar cookie base and then gets even more radical with fresh berries and a touch of whipped cream.

 The prep is quick, the finished dessert is super pretty and this is the perfect thing to take to a potluck or block party!
 With its red, white and blue color it’s perfect for Memorial Day and Fourth of July.